-6 [OJ: Please insert in the text the number of] Commission Delegated Regulation (EU) 2023/... of dd MM 2023 amending Delegated Regulation (EU) 2015/2446 as regards decisions relating to binding information in the field of customs valuation and decisions relating to binding origin information) [and insert the number, date, title and OJ reference of that Delegated Regulation in this footnote].
-Commission Delegated Regulation (EU) 2024/1072 of 25 January 2024 amending Delegated Regulation (EU) 2015/2446 as regards decisions relating to binding information in the field of customs valuation and decisions relating to binding origin information (OJ L 2024/1072, 15.4.2024).
+&lt;sup>6 [OJ: Please insert in the text the number of] Commission Delegated Regulation (EU) 2023/... of dd MM 2023 amending Delegated Regulation (EU) 2015/2446 as regards decisions relating to binding information in the field of customs valuation and decisions relating to binding origin information ) [and insert the number, date, title and OJ reference of that Delegated Regulation in this footnote].
+Commission Delegated Regulation (EU) 2024/1072 of 25 January 2024 amending Delegated Regulation (EU) 2015/2446 as regards decisions relating to binding information in the field of customs valuation and decisions relating to binding information in the field of customs valuation and decisions relating to binding information (OJ L 2024/1072, 15.4.2024).

-Council Implementing Regulation (EU) No 282/2011 of 15 March 2011 laying down implementing measures for Directive 2006/112/EC on the common system of value added tax (OJ L 077 23.3.2011, p.
+&lt;sup>7 Council Implementing Regulation (EU) No 282/2011 of 15 March 2011 laying down implementing measures for Directive 2006/112/EC on the common system of value added tax (OJ L 077 23.3.2011, p.
 1).

-from other legislation applied by the customs authorities that applies for placing products on the internal market of the Union.
+responsible for all liabilities following from other legislation applied by the customs authorities that applies for placing products on the internal market of the Union.